Skip to Main Content

 Referencing - Websites & Webpages

-• - Not all internet sources have title and year, author or pages - these elements can be difficult to find.
-In general, include the same elements, in the same order, as you would for a reference to a fixed-media source, and add as much information as needed for others to locate the sources you cited.
+- Not all webpage sources have title and year, author or pages - these elements can be difficult to find.
+In general, include as much information as you can find.

-• - Include the name of the website or organisation that hosts a source in the reference.
+- Include the name of the website or organisation that hosts the website after the title.

 In text example